View Document Text

 • Determine the amount of commission paid for trade execution

-Clients give us discretionary authority when they sign a discretionary agreement with our firm and
+Clients give us discretionary authority when they sign a discretionary agreement with our firm and may

-limitations by once again providing us with written instructions.
+once again providing us with written instructions.

 Item 17 Voting Client Securities

 As a matter of firm policy, we do not vote proxies on behalf of clients.
-Therefore, although our firm
+Therefore, although our firm may

-any mergers, acquisitions, tender offers, bankruptcy proceedings or other type events pertaining
+tender offers, bankruptcy proceedings or other type events pertaining to the client’s investment assets.

-to the client’s investment assets.
-Clients are responsible for instructing each custodian of the
+Clients are responsible for instructing each custodian of the assets, to forward to the client copies of all

-the client’s investment assets.
-Greenspring has authorized third party managers to vote proxies on
+authorized third party managers to vote proxies on behalf of clients who hold individual equity and

-behalf of clients who hold individual equity and fixed income securities in their accounts.
-In these
+fixed income securities in their accounts.
+In these situations where authorization has been granted,

-proxy voting authority to the third-party managers.
+we have notified the clients of this delegation to proxy voting authority to the third-party managers.

 We may provide clients with consulting assistance regarding proxy issues if they contact us with